Arvid Harnack: Early stages

 Harnack's nephew, Wolfgang Havemann, became a frequent visitor to the group discussions after 1938.

 Harnack/Schulze-Boysen Group

 In 1940, Harnack came into contact with other resistance groups and began to cooperate with them.
 The most important of these was a small group called Gegner Kreis that was run by Harro Schulze-Boysen, a Luftwaffe lieutenant and descendant of an old German military family, who had known Harnack since 1935, but was reintroduced to him sometime in late 1939 or early 1940 through Greta Kuckhoff.
-The Kuckhoffs had known the Schulz-Boysens since 1938, and started to engage them socially in late 1939 or early 1940 by bringing Mildred and Libertas (Harro's wife) together while on holiday in Saxony.
+The Kuckhoffs had known the Schulz-Boysens since 1938, and started to engage them socially in autumn 1940 by bringing Mildred and Libertas (Harro's wife) together while on holiday in Saxony.
+Harnack and Schulze-Boysen were wary of meeting due but finally met in October 1940 at the house of Adam's and Greta Kuckhoff apartment at Wilhelmshöher Allee 19 in Friedenau.